In this post, you’ll learn all about Korean numbers, including how to count to 1,000+ in Korean.

 Summing Up: How to Count to 100+ in Korean

-After reading this post, I hope you can feel confident about your Korean skills and feel ready to show off how to count in Korean at your next gathering.
+After reading this post, you should hopefully feel confident about your Korean skills and feel ready to show off how to count in Korean at your next gathering.

 Korean can be harder than other languages but can be so rewarding if you work on it and start to feel good about your language learning.